-Supplements are manufactured products that are taken orally in a variety of forms, including tablet, liquid, gummies or powders.
-They aim to increase your intake of certain vitamins, minerals, herbs, amino acids and enzymes through sources that are either extracted from food or made synthetically (‘man-made’).
+Supplements are manufactured products that are taken orally (by mouth) in a variety of forms, including tablet, liquid, gummies or powders.
+They aim to increase your intake of certain vitamins, minerals, herbs, amino acids or enzymes you normally get through food, through sources that are either extracted from food or made synthetically (‘man-made’).

 Food is usually better than supplements

 The best way to get vitamins and minerals for optimal health and to reduce the risk of developing long-term conditions is to eat a wide variety of foods.
 Many people worry they don’t get enough vitamins and minerals, so take dietary supplements.
 But most people should be able to get enough vitamins and minerals from the food they eat.
 There is often no good evidence of the benefits of taking a dietary supplement, and too much of some nutrients can be harmful.

 Eating well from the main food groups each day makes sure you get the best possible spread of nutrients.
 That’s why the money spent on supplements is often better spent on healthy food.
 Some foods have extra vitamins and minerals added during manufacturing.
 These include bread with folic acid, and breakfast cereals with extra iron and other minerals and vitamins.
 These products can help increase our vitamin and mineral intake, especially for certain groups like children and pregnant women.

 Some vitamin and mineral supplements, however, might be useful for some people.

 - Iron deficiency is common in women during childbearing years.
 Iron supplements may be needed to avoid or treat iron deficiency especially if you don’t eat much red meat, fish or chicken.